projectje/ConvertOneNote2MarkDown/docs/README.md

    - docx (Microsoft Word in newer .docx format)
    - doc  (Microsoft Word classic .doc format)
    - emf (Enhance Metafile)
-   - htm (HTML files, with attachments in same location )
+   - htm (HTML files, with attachments in same location)
+   - markdown (Pandocs markdown)
+   - markdown_mmd (MultiMarkdown)
+   - markdown_phpextra (PHP Markdown extra)
+   - markdown_strict (original unextended Markdown)
+   - commonmark (CommonMark Markdown)
+   - commonmark_x (commonMark Markdown with Extensions)
+   - gfm (Github Flavored Markdown)
+   - markdown_github (use only markdown github if you need extensions not supported in gfm)

 - Specify the folder you would like to export to
-- Specify if you want to overwrite the file or not if existing
+- Specify if you want to overwrite the OneNote Published file or not if existing

 Run the script "ExportOneNoteHierarchy.ps1"

+The script will autodownload Pandoc for conversion when needed unless stated in the config file this is not desired.

+## Notes

+- the script will not export encrypted objects.
+TODO is to report this in a warning file
+- the script will not unfold folded pages, this is TODO
+- more Pandoc conversion options TODO
+- more MD specific after conversions TODO I did not implement all in the other forks yet
+- Publish on section or notebook level TODO
+- Log file instead of Global Error TODO

+## Forked

+Forked from: https://github.com/SjoerdV/ConvertOneNote2MarkDown and some input from https://github.com/nixsee/ConvertOneNote2MarkDown